A review of my experience making and using homemade deodorant – did it work against my seemingly deodorant-proof smell and would it work for you?

-I’ve spent the last few years trying every deodorant on the market, even the “clinical strength” varieties.
-I mean, most of the time I get them for free (the most I’ve paid for deodorant is .50, I think), so why would I make deodorant?
+I spent years trying every deodorant on the market, even the “clinical strength” varieties.
+I mean, most of the time I’d get them for free (the most I paid for deodorant was .50, I think – don’t you love those old days of extreme couponing?), so even though I heard of people making homemade deodorant why would I do that?

 But in the back of my mind was something I read a couple years ago on Passionate Homemaking’s popular homemade deodorant post: she said she had issues with smelling and after using the deodorant, she didn’t smell anymore.

-After spending a nerve-wracking day in jury duty earlier this month (don’t ask- it was awful), the proverbial straw broke: I didn’t sweat, but I stunk.
+After spending a nerve-wracking day in jury duty one July (don’t ask- it was awful), the proverbial straw broke: I didn’t sweat, but I stunk.
 Again.

 1/2 c. coconut oil